airvzxf/archlinux-installer-and-setup/README.md

 ```

 4. Download the "init script" to start this journey.<br>
-   They should be in `~/workspace/archLinux-installer-and-setup-master`
+   This script should be downloaded in `~/workspace/archLinux-installer-and-setup-master`
 ```sh
 curl https://raw.githubusercontent.com/airvzxf/archLinux-installer-and-setup/master/02-init/init.sh > init.sh
 chmod +x init.sh